Minimum Time Consensus of Multi-agent System under Fuel Constraints: Minimum time consensus

-For case 1, we just need to compute the solution to the expressions defining the boundary of two attainable sets and check if it is in the third agent's attainable set.
-We discuss case 2 which requires significant computation.
+For case 1, we just need to compute the solution to the expressions defining the boundary of two attainable sets and check if it is in the third agent's attainable set. { This is done by checking if the point $\bar{\mathbf{x}}_{ij}$ satisfies inequalities associated with the boundary of $\mathcal{A}_k^\beta(\bar{t}_{ij},\mathbf{x}_{k0})$}.
 In case 2, even though for each pair of agents, the corresponding attainable sets intersect at time $\bar{t}_{ij} = \text{max}\{\bar{t}_{ij} ,\bar{t}_{jk},\bar{t}_{ik}\}$, but the intersection of all the three attainable sets is empty at $\bar{t}_{ij}$.
 Therefore, the first point of intersection will always occur on the boundaries of the attainable sets of the triplet of agents.
 For locating this point, we note that it must exist at some time $\bar{t}_{ijk}$ on the boundaries of all three attainable sets.
-Therefore, the following condition must hold true for $\bar{t}_{ijk} \leq t_f$ as:
+Therefore, we must obtain all possible solutions $t_f$ that satisfy